What is a Bill and Account Collector?

-When polled, Bill and Account Collectors say the following skills are most frequently used in their jobs:
+These are the skills Bill and Account Collectors say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.